MCP

 - Register an MCP Server: Connect Leena AI's AI colleague studio to an external Model Context Protocol server

-- Add an MCP based Skill in AI Colleagues (expose MCP tools as usable skills)
+- Add an MCP based Tool in AI Colleagues (expose MCP tools as usable tools)

-- Use MCP Skills: Inside an AOP for repeatable, multi-step automation
+- Use MCP Tools: Inside an AOP for repeatable, multi-step automation

 Prerequisites